Exploring the Benefits of EMDR Therapy for Anxiety: What You Need to Know

 Overcoming Barriers to Seeking Therapy for Men

-• Conformity to Masculine Norms: Studies suggest that assessing a male client's conformity (or non-conformity)to hegemonic masculinity can provide insights into their symptoms.
-The more someone subscribes to traditional masculine roles, the more likely they are to act out on feelings rather than communicate them through words.
+Conformity to Masculine Norms: Studies suggest that assessing a male client's conformity (or non-conformity)to hegemonic masculinity can provide insights into their symptoms.
+The more someone subscribes to traditional masculine roles, the more likely they are to act out on feelings such as anger rather than communicate them through words.

-I have nearly ten years of experience in helping men explore and identify the lives they want to live and assist them in understanding the internal blocks that are in the way of living that quality of life.
+I have nearly ten years of experience in helping men explore and identify the lives they want to live and assist them in understanding the internal blocks that may be in the way of living a better quality of life.

-I provide in person therapy sessions in my private practice in Los Angeles, my office is in West Hollywood on Santa Monica Boulevard.
+I provide a safe place for in person therapy and counseling sessions in my private practice in Los Angeles, my office is in West Hollywood on Santa Monica Boulevard.
 In addition, I provide online therapy or virtual sessions if you live in the greater Los Angeles area or California.

 My APPROACH TO THERAPY WITH MEN